rpglab/rpglab.github.io/people/_posts/2025-11-24-Jesus-SilvaRodriguez.md

 Jesus worked in the RPG lab as a PhD student from Jan.
 2021 to Dec.
 2025.

-PhD Dissertation title: *"Decentralized Cooptimization of Water and Energy Distribution Systems"*
+PhD Dissertation title: *"Decentralized Co-Optimization of Water and Energy Distribution Systems"*

-First Job: Engineer, Electric Reliability Council of Texas (ERCOT), Taylor, Texas, USA.
+First Job: Large Load Integration Engineer, Electric Reliability Council of Texas (ERCOT), Taylor, Texas, USA.

 ## Education

-PhD, Electrical Engineering, University of Houston, 2021 - 2025
+Ph.D., Electrical Engineering, University of Houston, 2021 - 2025

 B.S., Electrical Engineering, University of Houston, 2020